 The Society’s Vision Loss Support service continues to offer advice for people experiencing sight loss.
 Advice about appropriate equipment and also provides an opportunity for telephone consultation regarding eyesight.

 The Society does not receive any Government or Council funding and so is dependent on donations, collections and legacies to maintain its work in supporting local blind and visually impaired people.

 To find out more telephone 01254 698683.

-The society has recently signed up to the fundraising organisation Give as you Livefor people who shop online and would like to donate to a charity.
+The society has signed up to the fundraising organisation Give as you Live for people who shop online and would like to donate to a charity.
 The fundraiser makes it very easy for people who shop online to make a donation to Blackburn and District Blind Society without it costing them anything.
 The money the society receives helps to support local blind and visually impaired people.

 Signing up is very easy, so if you would like to find out more and make Blackburn and District Blind Society your named charity, click on the link below.

-The society has a number of Amsler grid cards supplied by the Macular Society. available free of charge that will enable you to check for any signs of deterioration in your sight.
+The society has a number of Amsler grid cards supplied by the Macular Society free of charge that will enable you to check for any signs of deterioration in your sight.